-Our model is a threefold extension of the two-period, two-group, one-actor model sketched in Besley and Persson (2011a, Ch.
+Our model is a threefold extension of the two-period, two-group, one-actor model sketched in Besley and Persson (2011, ch.
 7) to an infinite-horizon, multiple-group setting, which explicitly distinguishes groups and their leaders.
 The incumbent government in power decides how to deploy a fixed tax revenue between transfers and public goods, being more or less constrained by current political institutions.
 In view of their prospect of surviving in office, incumbent groups choose executive constraints for the next period.

-Basics and groups There is an infinite horizon with time periods denoted by t = 1, 2, The population is normalized to unity and divided into $\frac{1}{e}$ equal-sized groups indexed by J. The incumbent government in period t belongs to one of these groups, which is denoted by I_t .
+Basics and groups

+There is an infinite horizon with time periods denoted by t = 1, 2, ...
+The population is normalized to unity and divided into groups of equal size 1/e indexed by J, where e is the number of groups.
+The incumbent government in period t belongs to one of these groups, which is denoted by I_t .
 The other groups are in opposition and are indexed by the list O_t^J .
-If the incumbent government is thrown out at the end of period t, one of the previous opposition groups is randomly chosen (with equal probability) to be in power in period t + 1.
-All decisions on behalf of the incumbent group are taken by a leader, with characteristics described below
+If the incumbent government is thrown out at the end of period t, then one of the previous opposition groups is randomly chosen (with equal probability) to be in power in period t + 1.
+All decisions on behalf of the incumbent group are taken by a leader, with characteristics described below.

-Income, preferences, and private consumption All individuals have an equal, exogenous and constant (net of tax) income y.
-The utility function of a member of group J in period t is linear in private and public goods
+Income, preferences, and private consumption

+All individuals have an equal, exogenous and constant (net of tax) income y.
+The utility function of a member of group J in period t is linear in private and public goods:

-$$u_t^J = \alpha g_t + x_t^J .$$
+$$u_t^J = \alpha g_t + x_t^J.$$

-Variable g_t is the per-capita provision of public goods by the incumbent.
-The value of public goods is given by α , with $1 < \alpha < \frac{1}{\epsilon}$.
+Variable g_t is the per capita provision of public goods by the incumbent.
+The value of public goods is given by α , with $1 < \alpha < 1/e$.

 Variable x_t^J denotes private consumption, which depends on the status of a group.
-For all opposition groups, it is given by where s_t^J is a per-capita transfer payment to all group J members.
+For all opposition groups, it is given by where s_t^J is a per capita transfer payment to all group J members.
 For simplicity, we work with the case $s_t^J = s_t$, so that all non-governing groups are treated in the same way.
-Any member of the incumbent group, including the leader, has private consumption where b_t are the per-capita rents, extracted by the period-t leader on behalf of his group - these rents could be generated endogenously through predatory activities, as in Besley and Persson (2011a, Ch.
+Any member of the incumbent group, including the leader, has private consumption where b_t are the per capita rents, extracted by the period-t leader on behalf of his group these rents could be generated endogenously through predatory activities, as in Besley and Persson (2011, ch.
 3).
-Thus, all members of the incumbent group get the same share of rents.
+Thus all members of the incumbent group get the same share of rents.

-$$x_t^J = y + s_t^J \ , \quad J \in O_t^J,$$
+$$x_t^J = y + s_t^J, \quad J \in O_t^J,$$

-$$x_t^J = y + b_t , \quad J = I_t,$$
+$$x_t^J = y + b_t, \quad J = I_t,$$

-Everybody discounts the future with discount factor $\delta \in (0,1)$.
+Everyone discounts the future with discount factor $\delta \in (0,1)$.
 There are no savings in the model.

-Government budget constraint The incumbent leader has access to some exogenous revenue of T per group, in total amount $\frac{T}{e}$.
-This income can be spent on three items: public goods in total amount $\frac{g_t}{e}$, transfers to members of the incumbent group b_t , and transfers to members of all other groups in total amount $s_t(\frac{1}{e}-1)$,
+Government budget constraint

+The incumbent leader has access to some exogenous revenue of T per group, in total amount T/e.
+This income can be spent on three items: public goods in total amount g_t/e , transfers to members of the incumbent group b_t , and transfers to members of all other groups in total amount $s_t((1/e) - 1)$.